kitnil/awesome/README.md

 - [games](https://github.com/leereilly/games) - :video_game: A list of popular/awesome video games, add-ons, maps, etc. hosted on GitHub.
 Any genre.
 Any platform.
 Any engine.
 - [awesome-scalability](https://github.com/binhnguyennus/awesome-scalability) - The Patterns of Scalable, Reliable, and Performant Large-Scale Systems
 - [emacs-lisp-style-guide](https://github.com/bbatsov/emacs-lisp-style-guide) - A community-driven Emacs Lisp style guide
+- [mailaprop](https://github.com/kfogel/mailaprop) - Please see https://code.librehq.com/kfogel/mailaprop for the latest version of this package.
+It is no longer hosted on GitHub.
 - [Waterfox](https://github.com/MrAlex94/Waterfox) - The official Waterfox 💧 source code repository
 - [donate](https://github.com/joshtronic/donate) - Just a list of Free Software, Open Source Software and other technology-related things you can contribute money to.
 - [awesome-free-services](https://github.com/hql287/awesome-free-services) - Awesome free online services for startups and freelancers!